andreaUNAM/cringecentral/knightskings/othersnippets.md

 "Dream, what just happened?"

 He almost stormed out, Hob was sure of it.
-Hob would've gotten really pissed if he had, not because of his own current situation, which by now was a half-situation and was quickly becoming a no-situation, but because whatever was Dream's current deal was was worrying him the fuck out of his mind.
+Hob would've gotten really pissed if he had, not because of his own current situation—which by now was a half-situation and was quickly becoming a no-situation—but because whatever Dream's current deal was was worrying him the fuck out of his mind.
 The old Dream would've stormed out.
 This Dream just considered the option very heavily.

 "Please, talk to me."